 Oh yeah - then how do you explain traffic lights, warning signs, and rainbows?
 Color is important, and it’s time we pay attention to color in eLearning too.

 Learning is a difficult field to understand, and there’s so much research out there discussing these issues that it’s hard to know where to begin.
-What’s pretty obvious though is that color plays an key role in creating an environment that fosters learning.
+What’s pretty obvious though is that color plays a key role in creating an environment that fosters learning.

 So let’s talk about color – What colors help learning?
 What colors might be annoying or distracting to online learners?
 And how can we mitigate that risk?
 That’s what we’ll be delving into here.

 Not convinced?
-What If I told you that color, as part of the electromagnetic spectrum, is in its purest form energy, a wavelength, which has its own magnetic frequency?
-What if I told you that colors can affect neurological pathways in the brain?
+What If we told you that color, as part of the electromagnetic spectrum, is in its purest form energy, a wavelength, which has its own magnetic frequency?
+What if we told you that colors can affect neurological pathways in the brain?
 And that they can create a biochemical response?
 Now, facing that evidence, it’s clear that color has been overlooked for far too long.
 Dr. Robert Gerard recognizes this and has pioneered research, which suggests that every color has a specific wavelength, and each of these affect our body and brain in a different way.

-Using the right color, and the correct selection and placement can seriously affect the feelings, attention, and behavior of people when learning.
+Using the right color, and the correct selection and placement can seriously affect feelings, attention, and behavior when learning.
 It’s time that we leveraged that to our advantage.
 Even research with Alzheimer’s patients has shown that color cues improve memory and that learners recall images in color more easily than images in black and white – amazing, right?

 Now listen, we’re not expecting you to be the next Picasso– but a fundamental understanding of which colors work will benefit your eLearning to no end.
 So that’s what we’re going to do now.
 We’ll be going through the colors and having a look at what they mean to you and your learners – and the biological response they can elicit.
 Bear in mind of course, that this isn’t a definitive science.
 It might be that you’re scared of blue because you’re scared of water – there are unique elements to color choice.
 But what we’re going for here is a broad-strokes approach that helps us appeal to the most learners with the right colors for our projects.
 Okay, boilerplate done, let’s begin.

-1) Green: Welcome to Concentration Country
+1) Green: Concentration

 You probably know this already, just by taking a look at a forest or a field.
 Low wavelength colors promote restfulness and calm, and they improve efficiency and focus.